the-potato-corp/potato-os/README.md

 # How is it coded?
 The entire PotatoOS ecosystem, including the shell, system utilities, and core applications, is built and driven by the STARCH programming language.

-STARCH is a modern, C-styled scripting language optimized for performance within the Godot runtime.
+STARCH is a modern, C-styled scripting language optimized¹ for performance within the Godot runtime.
 Its primary function is to act as the native programming interface for PotatoOS, providing seamless, high-level access to all system functions (the STARCH System APIs).

 # What is this repo?
 The PotatoOS code is stored in many different repositories.